Sanak09/LGMVIP-WEB-TASK1/README.md

 # LGMVIP-WEB-TASK1
-This is a repository for a to-do list.
+This is a respitory of to-do list.